ginstrom/paladin-novel/epub-master.md

 Now it was time to finish what they had started.

 The first enemy ship reached the dock just as the sun climbed above the horizon, painting the harbor in shades of gold and crimson.
-The battle for Darach—and the future of the continent—was about to enter its final phase.
+The battle for Blackwater—and the future of the continent—was about to enter its final phase.

 ***